bobbingwide/oik-user/README.md

 * Donate link: https://www.oik-plugins.com/oik/oik-donate/
 * Tags: shortcodes, smart, lazy
 * Requires at least: 4.9.8
-* Tested up to: 6.4.1
+* Tested up to: 6.7-beta3
-* Stable tag: 0.9.0
+* Stable tag: 0.9.1
 * License: GPLv2 or later
 * License URI: http://www.gnu.org/licenses/gpl-2.0.html

 ## Description
-The oik-user plugin delivers two shortcode to display user based information plus the ability to define often included key information for each user, which is displayed by the shortcodes provided by the oik base plugin.
+The oik-user plugin delivers two shortcodes to display user based information plus the ability to define often included key information for each user, which is displayed by the shortcodes provided by the oik base plugin.